 Organize Financial and Legal Affairs

-Over time, your loved one may not be able to make important life decisions involving medical decicsions, money and estate planning.
-While they are still in the early stages of the disease, hold the important conversations and create a plan that prevents any familial confusion when the time comes to make important life decisions on behalf of your loved one.
+Over time, your loved one may not be able to make important life decisions involving medical decicsions, money, and estate planning.
+While they are still in the early stages of the disease, hold important conversations and create a plan that prevents any familial confusion when the time comes to make important life decisions on behalf of your loved one.
+Here are some tips to help you and your loved one stay organized.

 Assess Their Symptoms and Focus on What They Can Do